 Does it feel like you have too much to do and not enough time to manage anxiety in your life?
 You’re not alone.
 Many people with anxiety struggle to manage it and feel overwhelmed by having little time for coping skills.
 Responsibilities relating to our family, friends, work, health, and more can become very demanding and it may feel like you don’t have room for stress-management.
 But if you know how to manage your time, you can find little ways to manage stress and anxiety.
 The trick is to know what you can do for yourself in small quantities of time.
 In order to stay healthy, happy, and productive even when you’re experiencing a lot of stress or anxiety, it’s important to understand how and where you can incorporate quickly relieving activities throughout your day.

-Below are 40 different ways that you can manage stress even when you only have 5 minutes or less.
+Below are 40 different ways that you can manage anxiety even when you only have 5 minutes or less.
 Consider which activities you are already doing in your life and which ones you may want to adopt.
 Remember, there is no one-size-fits-all answer.
 What works for you might not work for others because we are all different and we each have different needs.
-Focus on what helps YOU manage stress.
+Focus on what helps YOU manage anxiety.

 1. Breathe – when you’re feeling overwhelmed, it can be helpful to focus on your breathing for just a couple minutes.
 You may even want to try counting as you notice each breath in and out.